FrancesCoronel/personal-website-v3/site/content/contact.md

 ## Ask Me Anything 🤔️

 Just have a general question?
+Want career advice for free?
 Maybe you found a typo?

-Feel free to [submit a new issue](https://github.com/fvcproductions/ama/issues/new) through my AMA GitHub repo.
+Feel free to [submit a new issue/question](https://github.com/fvcproductions/ama/issues/new) through my AMA GitHub repo.

 ## LinkedIn 💼️

 If you'd like to stay in touch professionally, don't hesitate to [connect with me on LinkedIn](https://linkedin.com/in/fvcproductions).

+If you want career/mentoring advice, please refer to the details above.

 ## Contact Form 📼